Temporomandibular Joint Disorder Relief

 Due to the variety of causes, symptoms can change over time or even completely disappear.
 Good first steps include anti-inflammatory medication, rest, and ice or moist heat.
 If you don’t get relief from these measures in a few weeks, we are here for you to assess what might be occurring and offer treatment.

-When evaluation indicates TMD, Dr. Barnes begins with conservative and reversible treatment using removable orthotic appliances.
+When evaluation indicates TMD, we begin with conservative and reversible treatment using removable orthotic appliances.
 These appliances may fit on the upper or lower teeth according to each individual’s need for treatment.
 Correction includes decreased pressure on joint, muscular pain treatment and proper alignment of joint so healing can occur.
 Long term options are re-assessed to maintain comfort.